-One alternative to installing Windows 7, would be to run WinNTSetup.exe from a Windows 10 WinPE USB drive and then load and install the Windows 7 ISO using WinNTSetup.
+One alternative for installing Windows 7 via USB 3, would be to run WinNTSetup.exe from a Windows 10 WinPE USB drive and then load and install the Windows 7 ISO using WinNTSetup.

-Alternatively, it is possible to add Windows 7 USB 3.0 drivers to the Win7 installer files, however you might like to try this way instead.
+Alternatively, it is possible to add Windows 7 USB 3.0 drivers to the Win7 installer files.

 IMPORTANT: The two ISOs (7 & 10) should have same CPU type (i.e. Win7 32-bit + Win10 32-bit, or Win7 64-bit + Win10 64-bit)

 This method assumes you are using PS/2 ports for the keyboard and mouse, otherwise, once you have booted to Windows 7, you will not be able to use the USB keyboard and mouse ports.